Vidsneezes/AdvJam2018/README.md

 https://gamejolt.com/games/theitism/339989

 All the code was made from scratch, with a couple snippets I borrow from preivous prototype projects.
+## you probably need to remove the .vs and make your own if you want to edit scripts ##

 The game is a platformer with an adventure game touch.